Blue checking accounts icon

 Your College Buying Guide

 Simplify the transition to dorm life.
-After a year of virtual learning, most universities will resume in-person classes this fall.
-But don’t wait till the week before to gather all of the essentials you’ll need for your new college life.
-This guide will help you with that essential packing/purchasing list, giving you plenty of time to gather wha...
+Starting college can be stressful enough without last-minute shopping trips.
+So, don’t wait till the week before to gather all of the essentials you’ll need for your new college life.
+This guide will help you with that essential packing/purchasing list, giving you plenty of time to gather what you need.
+And ...

 Planning Your Future Forming Money Habits